Pelinu97/semiconductor-supply-chain-analysis/README.md

 ---

-9. DATA Limitations
+9. Data Limitations
     Semiconductor supply chain analysis relies on publicly available industry data, corporate disclosures, and government publications.
 Data availability, reporting methodologies, and market estimates may vary between sources.
 This assessment therefore focuses on structural trends rather than precise predictive forecasting.

 ---

 10. Conclusion

 The semiconductor sector represents a structurally concentrated and geopolitically sensitive system.
-Taiwan’s role as a manufacturing hub creates a significant concentrations risk within the global technology ecosystem.
+Taiwan’s role as a manufacturing hub creates a significant concentration risk within the global technology ecosystem.
 US–China competition is accelerating fragmentation of this system, with significant indirect consequences for third-party economies such as Turkey.

 Future developments will likely be shaped by: